tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_7.md

 # Storage
-A storage stores and retrieves events and snapshots about any aggregate.
+A storage stores and retrieves events and snapshots related to each single aggregate.

 In a strict way storage ensures transactionality particularly in special cases like when adding events related to multiple aggregates.